skotevski/RPS-Tournament/README.md

 <img src="https://i.gyazo.com/3931be296d8e2349a91b7c175bd956f7.png" width="60%">

-Once the server receives your choice, you cannot change it.
 Once the server saves a Player's choice, it cannot be changed.
-Even if you enter valid values like P or S after entering R, you are unable to change it.
+Even if you try to enter valid values like **P** or **S** after entering R, you are unable to change it, and the Server will determine the winner with the first valid input.

 **Player 2 Output**